 SAFETY & HEALTH

 Curragh’s safety and health is managed through the Safety and Health Management System (SHMS).
-Subject matter experts and stakeholders across our workforce are engaged in the development and implementation of our SHMS to ensure it meets the needs of our business as well as our legal requirements.
+Subject matter experts and stakeholders across our workforce are engaged in the development and implementation of our SHMS to ensure it meets the needs of our business as well as our legal compliance obligations.

 Our emphasis on safety standards play a key role in delivering high efficiency levels at our U.S. Operations.
 Our Total Reportable Incident Rate (TRIR) was 2.51 in 2021, well below the Mine Safety and Health Administration (MSHA) national average of 4.90 for Underground Mines.
 Our Buchanan operation has historically maintained a high-level safety standard and in 2021 the TRIR incident rate was 2.84, well below peer mines and the industry national average of 4.90.
 Notably, Greenbrier’s result for 2021 was 0.00.
 We are proud of these results and are committed to improving our safety performance further across our portfolio.